Meet the women at Michigan who are shaping the field of AI

 Michigan AI women are leading us into tomorrow through their contributions in research, education, service, and equity in AI.
 Their labs and research teams are reporting discoveries that will change how we use and think about technology; their classroom contributions are helping to shape the next generation of computer scientists; and they are moving the needle on issues of diversity and equity in computing, a field in which women continue to be underrepresented.
 They are the future – read on to meet them all.

-Chai bridges the worlds of computer and cognitive sciences through her efforts to improve communication between humans and robots.
-New to U-M this year, she’s led the Language and Interaction Research (LAIR) Group at Michigan State University since 2003 with the goal of allowing robots to continuously learn about their environment from humans with no prior expertise.
+Joyce Chai bridges the worlds of computer and cognitive sciences through her efforts to improve communication between humans and robots. she’s led the Language and Interaction Research (LAIR) Group at Michigan State University since 2003 with the goal of allowing robots to continuously learn about their environment from humans with no prior expertise.
 She brings this ambition to the classroom, teaching core AI courses as well as some on natural language processing and language interaction.

 Professor and Director of the AI Lab